kristopher-pellizzi/comuni-italiani/README.md

 ***NOTE:* the script uses a path on the local machine.
 The path should be changed in order to work properly**
 - *storeComuniToDB.py*: tries to connect to a **local** instance of postgresql DB and stores 3 tables (regioni, province, comuni) in the database (called comuni).

 *comuni-italiani-short.json* is a json file obtained from the data stored in comuni-italiani.json.
-It is a subset of those information, only including triplets of type (regione, provincia, comune)
+It is a subset of those information, only including triplets of type (regione, provincia, comune, codiceCatastale)